eclipse-sumo/sumo/docs/web/docs/Tools/LiSuM.md

 LiSuM) and VISSIM, a proprietary microscopic 3D traffic simulator.

 LiSuM was built on Java technology and thus can be run on any operating system.
-LiSuM is licensed under the [GPL](http://www.gnu.org/licenses/gpl.html) and its current version is the 1.0.0.
+LiSuM is licensed (just like SUMO) under the [EPLv2](http://www.eclipse.org/legal/epl-v20.html) and its current version is the 1.0.0.

 ![flowws.png](../images/Flowws.png "flowws.png")